 The best-designed products know how to stay out of their own way.
 If you’re looking for a backup water bottle (for, say, hiking, travel, or emergencies), Matador’s Packable Water Bottle is just the trick.
 It collapses down completely flat, so it takes up near-zero space in your backpack or bug-out bag.
 Just fill it with a full liter of water when you need it.
 The durable design and extra-strong zipper can withstand up to 100 pounds of pressure.

-Not only is the bottled water you’re drinking just purified, municipal and river water, these disposable bottles can take up to 1,000 years to biodegrade and, if burned (as most are at the end of their life cycle), can produce toxic fumes that pollute the air we breathe and the water we drink.
-This means that a majority of these temporary products cast away as litter, end up in a landfill, our city streams, and eventually the ocean — polluting and distancing our relationship with accessible drinking water.
+Not only is the single-use bottled water you’re drinking just purified municipal and river water, but the disposable bottles can also take up to 1,000 years to biodegrade.
+If burned, as most are at the end of their life cycle, can produce toxic fumes that contaminate the air we breathe and the water we drink.
+This means that a majority of these temporary products are cast away as litter and can “end up in a landfill, our city streams, and eventually the ocean — polluting and distancing our relationship with accessible drinking water.”

 While recycling is an option when it comes to this plastic nuisance, it’s not exactly the most environmentally friendly solution.
-Only certain types of plastic bottles can be recycled and it’s usually a high-energy intensive process to recycle them properly.
+There are only certain types of plastic bottles that can be recycled and it’s usually a high-energy intensive process to recycle them properly.
 For a water bottle to not only be good, but be the best, there are a few things it needs to do, but ultimately, it comes down to how you’re going to use it.

 - Durability: If you’re going to buy a water bottle in order to deviate from the single-use plastic life, go with something that will last a few years – at least.
 Stainless steel is one of the more durable constructions you can opt for, but other metals, glass, and tough BPA-free plastics can last just as long if you take care of them correctly.
 You might also want to consider an option that is dishwasher safe, so you don’t end up ruining your bottle after a few uses.